Welcome

 clear access to their bodies, memories and emotions

-The sitter’s introspective gaze indicates an inner communication to which viewers cannot listen.
-In this respect, viewers tend to be excluded from certain aspects and dynamics of my works – like trauma survivors, who, due to dissociation, sometimes are denied clear access to their bodies, memories and emotions – to their lives.
+The depicted people’s introspective gazes indicate inner communications to which viewers cannot at first listen in.
+In this respect, viewers tend to be excluded from certain aspects and dynamics of my works – like trauma survivors themselves, who, due to dissociation, at times are denied clear access to their bodies, memories and emotions – to their lives.

 About Me